WebOrigami/docs/src/core/explorable.md

 - All of the functions in the `Explorable` interface are marked with the [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) keyword, indicating that they are asynchronous functions.
 In practice, the functions may return immediately, but they have the potential, at least, to do work that will require a bit of time: retrieving data from the file system, accessing data from a network, or performing long calculations.

-In a strongly-typed language like TypeScript, the interface would look like:
+In a strongly-typed language like TypeScript, the interface looks like:

 ```ts
 interface Explorable {